LojDev/pfsense-haproxy-authentik/README.md

 ## Step 4 - Configure Backends

-After successfully adding the required files from [[pfSense-HaProxy-Authentik Setup#Step 3 - Install and configure HAproxy|Step 3]] above, you can start to configure the backends.
+After successfully adding the required files from Step 3 above, you can start to configure the backends.

 ### Setup Backend for Authentik
-You need to setup a backends for Authentik.
+You need to setup a backend for Authentik.
 To do so, go to `Services -> HAProxy -> Backend` and add a backend.

-For the backend I will simply name mine as `authentik-http`, fell free to name your backend whatever you want.
+For the backend I will simply name mine as `authentik-http`, feel free to name your backend whatever you want.
 This name will be relevant later on in the documentation so remember it.
 You will also need to populate the Address and Port fields with the IP address of your Authentik instance and the port for http, then save.
 See image below for reference\
 ![8.png](/images/8.png)

 ### Setup backend you want to protect